-- where $\varepsilon_s$ is the permittivity at lower frequency, $\varepsilon{\infty}$ is the permittivity at the high frequency limit, - 223 $\alpha$ , $\beta$ are fitting parameters, and $\tau$ is the characteristic relaxation time of the medium - 224 (Adrjanowicz et al., 2009; Chen et al., 2012). - Log $\tau$ is then plotted as a function of the inverse of the temperature to further examine how relaxation time changes as a function of temperature.
+$Log\tau$ is then plotted as a function of the inverse of the temperature to further examine how relaxation time changes as a function of temperature.
 The error bar represents twice the standard deviation of the fitting result.
-The resulting curve can be used to calculate the glass transition temperature of the compound, as described in section 3.2.
+The resulting curve can be used to calculate the glass transition temperature of the compound, as described in Sect.
+3.2.

-3.2 Glass Transition Determination
+3.2 Glass transition determination

-The glass transition temperature is defined as the temperature where a compound changes from liquid to glass.
+The glass transition temperature is defined as the temperature at which a compound changes from liquid to glass.
 Several methods have been used to indirectly determine the glass transition temperatures.
-A common way to calculate the glass transition temperature using BDS is to measure relevant parameters and to calculate the dielectric relaxation $\tau$ described in section 3.1 at several equilibrium temperatures T, and then plot $\log \tau$ as a function of 1000/T. The data points are fitted using the Vogel-Fulcher-Tammann (VFT) formula (Vogel, 1921; Fulcher, 1925; Tammann and Hesse, 1926).
-The glass transition is customarily defined as the temperature where $\tau$ =100 s in the fitted curve (Chen et al., 2012; Richert, 2014).
+A common way to calculate the glass transition temperature using BDS is to measure relevant parameters and to calculate the dielectric relaxation τ described in Sect.
+3.1 at several equilibrium temperatures T, and then plot $\log \tau$ as a function of 1000/T. The data points are fitted using the Vogel-Fulcher-Tammann (VFT) formula (Vogel, 1921; Fulcher, 1925; Tammann and Hesse, 1926).
+The glass transition is customarily defined as the temperature at which $\tau = 100$ s in the fitted curve (Chen et al., 2012; Richert, 2014).
 The result usually agrees with the DSC measurement within a few degrees (Richert, 2014).
-However the method is limited, because not all compounds become glass as $\tau$ =100 s (Saiter et al., 2007; Bahous et al., 2014).
-Furthermore, this method does not take into account kinetic effects on glass transition, specifically the effect of cooling and heating rates (Elmatad et al., 2009, 2010; Keys et al., 2013; Limmer and Chandler, 2014; Hudson and Mandadapu, 2018), as glass transition temperature changes with cooling and heating rates.
+However, the method is limited, because not all compounds become glass as $\tau = 100$ s (Saiter et al., 2007; Bahous et al., 2014).
+Furthermore, this method does not take into account kinetic effects on glass transition, specifically the effect of cooling and heating rates (Elmatad et al., 2009, 2010; Keys et al., 2013; Limmer and Chandler, 2014; Hudson and Mandadapu, 2018), as the glass transition temperature changes with cooling and heating rates.

-The method used in our studies is based on dynamical facilitation theory (Elmatad et al., 2009; Chandler and Garrahan, 2010; Keys et al., 2011; Keys et al., 2013; Hudson, 2015, Hudson and Mandadapu, 2018), which also takes into account the effect of cooling rate on the glass transition.
-According to this theory, as a compound is cooled and transitions from a liquid to a supercooled liquid it exhibits super-Arrhenius behavior given by the following equation:
+The method used in our studies is based on dynamical facilitation theory (Elmatad et al., 2009; Chandler and Garrahan, 2010; Keys et al., 2011, 2013; Hudson, 2016; Hudson and Mandadapu, 2018), which also takes into account the effect of cooling rate on the glass transition.
+According to this theory, as a compound is cooled and transitions from a liquid to a supercooled liquid, it exhibits super-Arrhenius relaxation given by the following equation:

-$$\log \tau / \tau_0 = J^2 (1/T - 1/T_0)^2$$ (3)
+$$\log \tau / \tau_0 = J^2 (1/T - 1/T_0)^2, \tag{3}$$

-where J is an energy scale intrinsic to each material related to the rate of motion of individual molecules, $T_o$ is termed the "onset temperature" and refers to the temperature at which a liquid showing Arrhenius relaxation becomes a supercooled liquid showing super-Arrhenius relaxation, and $\tau_0$ is a temperature-independent reference time scale of the order of the time taken for molecules to locally rearrange (Keys et al., 2011).
+where J is an energy scale intrinsic to each material related to the rate of motion of individual molecules, T_0 is termed the "onset temperature" and refers to the temperature at which a liquid showing Arrhenius relaxation becomes a supercooled liquid showing super-Arrhenius relaxation, and τ_0 is a temperature-independent reference timescale of the order of the time taken for molecules to locally rearrange (Keys et al., 2011).